Emilio Mola: Early life and career

 Mola was born in Placetas, Cuba, at that time an overseas Spanish province, where his father, an army officer, was stationed.
 The Cuban War of Independence split his family; while his father served in the Spanish forces, his maternal uncle Leoncio Vidal was a leading revolutionary fighter.
 In Spain, he enrolled in the Infantry Academy of Toledo in 1907.
 He served in Spain's colonial war in Morocco where he received the Military Medal, and became an authority on military affairs.
 He was wounded in action during the Kert campaign in May 1912 in the thigh and thus he was promoted to Captain.
 By 1927 he was a Brigadier-general.

 Mola was made Director-General of Security in 1930, the last man to hold this post under Alfonso XIII.
 This was a political post and his conservative views made him unpopular with opposition liberal and socialist politicians.
-When the left-wing Popular Front government was elected in February 1936 Mola was made military governor of Pamplona in Navarre, which the government regarded as a backwater.
+When the left-wing Popular Front government was elected in February 1936 Mola was made commander of the Pamplona garrison, since the government regarded Navarre as a backwater region.
 In reality, the area was a center of Carlist activity, and Mola himself secretly collaborated with the movement.
 He worked with elements of the right-wing Spanish Military Union and by the end of April 1936 was acknowledged as its leader in north-central Spain.